Notes on dictionaries and textbooks I've used.

 This is the native Japanese dictionary available in the Dictionary app.

 15,000 Japanese words, 11,000 English words, 1.75 lbs

 If you are serious about learning Japanese, don't bother getting a romaji dictionary which is what this is.
 As soon as you have learned the kana you can use a furigana dictionary.

 10,000 Japanese words, 14,000 English words, 2.5 lbs, N5

 This is a furigana dictionary which goes both ways: Japanese to English and English to Japanese.

 It shows Japanese words as they are written by the Japanese.
 Kanji are always glossed by furigana so you can start using it early in your studies.
-It has a grammatical section which shows how to conjugate verbs and lists the counter words.
+It has a grammatical section which lists the counter words and shows how to conjugate verbs.
 The word entries in Kodansha's have example sentences that use simple Japanese or English.